jeffhj/RAVEN/README.md

 # RAVEN

-This repository contains pretrained models and code for pretraining and evaluation for RAVEN.
+This repository contains code for pretraining and evaluation for RAVEN (https://arxiv.org/abs/2308.07922).